How do you save endangered gorillas? With lots of human help

 Once depicted in legends and films like "King Kong" as fearsome beasts, gorillas are actually languid primates that eat only plants and insects, and live in fairly stable, extended family groups.
 Their strength and chest-thumping displays are generally reserved for contests between male rivals.

-The vets monitor wounds and signs of respiratory infections, but they intervene only sparingly.

-When they do — for example, by darting a gorilla with antibiotics — they almost never remove the animals from the mountain, since reuniting gorillas can be difficult.
-A long absence can change the delicate social dynamic.
+When they do, they almost never remove the animals from the mountain.

 "Our hospital is the forest," says Jean Bosco Noheli, a veterinarian at Gorilla Doctors.
 When his team goes into the field to address a gorilla emergency, they must carry everything they might need in equipment bags weighing up to 100 pounds — including portable X-ray machines.

-Schaller, the biologist, conducted the first detailed studies of mountain gorillas in the 1950s and early '60s, in what was then the Belgian Congo.
+Schaller conducted the first detailed studies of mountain gorillas in the 1950s and early '60s.
 He also was the first to discover that wild gorillas could, over time, become comfortable with periodic human presence, a boon to researchers and, later, tourists.

 Today, highly regulated tour groups hike in the Rwandan rainforest to watch gorillas.